 There is a well-known link between using a topical steroid (steroid creams, gels, ointments, etc) and developing perioral dermatitis.
 Many cases develop soon after using a topical steroid on the face for another condition, such as mild eczema.
 Without realising you are doing so, you may even rub some steroid on your face if you are treating another part of your body with a topical steroid.
 For example, you may scratch the treated area of your skin (say, your elbow) and then, without realising you are doing so, rub the finger used for scratching on to your face.

 Topical steroids can also clear a mild patch of perioral dermatitis temporarily.
 Some people will have tried a steroid cream, which can be bought at pharmacies, to treat what they think is mild eczema.
 However, as soon as the rash clears and the steroid is stopped, the rash reappears, only even worse.
-This can become a vicious circle as they may then put more steroid cream on to clear the new rash, which may clear again.
+This can become a vicious cycle as they may then put more steroid cream on to clear the new rash, which may clear again.
 They may stop the steroid again, only for the rash to come back yet again and even worse, etc.

 How is perioral dermatitis diagnosed?